jg-digital-media/block_editing_example/readme.md

 + [Core Blocks Reference](https://developer.wordpress.org/block-editor/reference-guides/core-blocks/)
 + [Fullsiteediting.com Article](https://fullsiteediting.com/lessons/templates-and-template-parts/) by Carolina Nymark, January 2022

+## Overview

+I've taken the post list out again for now.
+The code is available in this Readme document.
+Every time I think I'm getting somewhere with Full Site editing in WordPress another spanner seems to be thrown in the works.

+So for now I've added the basics so little or no content is drawn from the template part files but the areas used insteasd are added from the Site Editor.

+You can clone this repository to your own system and the files should help you get started with your own project.

 ## Theme Setup Instructions.

++ You can clone the files in this repository onto your system with the following command - `git clone https://github.com/jg-digital-media/jgdm_block_editing_example`

-Add the `block_editing_example` directory and its contents to your WordPress installation inside `wp-content/themes` directory.
++ Add the `jgdm_block_editing_example` directory and its contents to your WordPress installation inside `wp-content/themes` directory.

-You can clone the files into that directory with the following command - `git clone https://github.com/jg-digital-media/block_editing_example`

 ```
 index.php